JustASoftwarer/About-Me/README.md

 # About-Me
-Hello Everyone!
-It's a short text about me.
-Thanks for reading this text.
+print("Hell0 everyone! " + "Thanks for reading this short text.")